DelaCruz-Rashelle/IDAST/docs/api-guide/PANEL_QUESTIONS_ANSWERS.md

 ### Simple Answer

-The history data is stored on the ESP32 device and accessed through a web address called `/api/history`.
+The history data is stored in the **MySQL database on the backend server** (Railway) and accessed through the backend API endpoint `/api/history.csv`.

 ### Where It Lives

-**On the ESP32 device:**
+**On the Backend Server (Railway):**
-- The ESP32 has a built-in web server
+- The backend subscribes to MQTT topics and stores all telemetry data in a MySQL database
-- When you ask for `/api/history`, it responds with a CSV file containing all the energy history
+- When you ask for `/api/history.csv`, the backend queries the database and returns a CSV file
-- The CSV file is stored on the ESP32's internal storage
+- The data is stored permanently in the cloud database

 **In the dashboard code:**
-- The dashboard has a function that asks the ESP32 for this history data
+- The dashboard fetches history data from the backend API
 - It does this automatically every 30 seconds to keep the display updated

 ### How It Works

 **Think of it like this:**
-- The ESP32 is like a website that you can visit
+- ESP32 publishes telemetry via MQTT → Backend receives and stores in database
-- When you visit the address `/api/history`, it gives you a file with all the energy data
+- Dashboard asks backend for history → Backend queries database → Returns CSV file
-- The dashboard visits this address every 30 seconds to get the latest data
+- No direct connection to ESP32 needed for history data

-**Different ways to connect:**
+**Data Flow:**
-1. **Direct connection:** Dashboard connects directly to ESP32 (like connecting to WiFi)
+1. **ESP32** publishes telemetry via MQTT (every 350ms)
-2. **Through a tunnel:** Dashboard connects through a Cloudflare tunnel (for remote access)
+2. **Backend** subscribes to MQTT and stores data in MySQL database
-3. **Through a proxy:** Dashboard connects through a Next.js server that forwards the request
+3. **Dashboard** fetches history from backend API every 30 seconds

-**In simple terms:** The history is stored on the ESP32 device.
-The dashboard asks for it every 30 seconds and displays it to the user.
+**In simple terms:** The history is stored in the cloud database.
+The ESP32 sends data via MQTT, the backend saves it, and the dashboard displays it.

 ---